 powershell -ExecutionPolicy ByPass -File image.ps1

-For more information about these and other commands, please look up the API documentation that we made available to public.
+For more information about these and other commands, see API specification that we made available to public.